balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 root@6rvc9s246v03:/# ls
 ```

-#### 3.Now we are inside the container2 and if we create app.js in myvolume then it gets reflected in container1 myvolume directory
+#### 3.Now we are inside the container2 and if we create app.js in myvolume then it gets reflected in container1 myvolume directory:

 ```
 # Start the Container2 with Volume from the Container1